martialblog/opentelemetry-workshop/day1/50_Collector/10_introduction.md

 # Configuration

-The structure of any Collector configuration file consists of four classes:
+The structure of any Collector configuration consists of:

 * Receivers
 * Processors